Vilmo18/COVID-19-Making-Decision/README.md

 The model will simulate the progression of the pandemic over 150 days for the first wave, analyzing the impact of different non-pharmaceutical interventions (NPIs) on hospital bed capacity.

-## Stochastic SEIR Model for Milan's COVID-19 Outbreak
+## SEIR Model for Milan's COVID-19 Outbreak

 ### Model Diagram